International Federation of Library Associations and Institutions

-The International Federation of Library Associations and Institutions (IFLA) is an international body representing the interests of people who rely on libraries and information professionals.
-A non-governmental, not-for-profit organization, IFLA was founded in Scotland in 1927 with headquarters at the National Library of the Netherlands in The Hague.
-IFLA sponsors the annual IFLA World Library and Information Congress, promoting access to information, ideas, and works of imagination for social, educational, cultural, democratic, and economic empowerment.
-IFLA also produces several publications, including IFLA Journal.
+The International Federation of Library Associations and Institutions (IFLA) is an international body that represents the interests of library users and information professionals.
+Founded in Scotland in 1927, IFLA operates as a non-governmental, not-for-profit organization with its headquarters located at the National Library of the Netherlands in The Hague.

+IFLA sponsors the annual IFLA World Library and Information Congress, an event dedicated to promoting access to information, ideas, and works of imagination.
+This initiative is centered on the tenets of social, educational, cultural, democratic, and economic empowerment.
+IFLA also produces several publications, including the peer-reviewed IFLA Journal, which disseminates research and best practices in the field of library and information science.

 IFLA partners with UNESCO, resulting in several jointly produced manifestos.
-IFLA is also a founding member of Blue Shield, which works to protect the world's cultural heritage when threatened by wars and natural disaster.
+IFLA is also a founding member of Blue Shield, which works to protect the world's cultural heritage when threatened by wars and natural disasters.